 In the last semester of her senior year in high school, Michelle participated in “Project Advance,” a program that enabled her to complete college credits at San Jose Community College while still in high school.
 For several years after high school, she worked part-time and spent the rest of her time at DeAnza College and American River Community College.
 Lacking clear academic goals, Michelle determined that school was not the natural course for her and decided to join the work force full-time instead.

-After a ten-year absence from school, Michelle found herself at GCC pursuing a nursing degree, a high-demand career field which could represent long-term financial stability.
+After a ten-year absence from school, Michelle found herself at GCC pursuing a nursing degree, a high-demand career field with long-term financial stability.
 Michelle’s first day at GCC was unlike her earlier college experience.
-She recalls with awe the intensity of the first day of her Math 101 class.
-About 60 students overwhelmed the small classroom, all hoping to add the class.
-In the end, 25 were wait-listed and the rest turned away.
-With amazement, she recalls arriving at school an hour and a half before the start of class to find that the only available parking was on a residential street a mile and a half from campus.
+She recalled with awe the intensity of the first day of her Math 101 class.
+About 60 students overwhelmed the small classroom, all hoping to make it into the class.
+In the end, 25 were waitlisted and the rest turned away.
+She recalled arriving at school an hour and a half before the start of class to find that the only available parking was on a residential street a mile and a half from campus.
 Even though she had purchased a campus parking pass, she was unable to park in the school’s parking lots because they—like many classes—were full to capacity.

-All of the lessons Michelle learned climbing the corporate ladder did not prepare her for the challenges of being a community college student and what happens when student demand overwhelms the resources.
+All of the lessons Michelle learned climbing the corporate ladder did not prepare her for the challenges of being a community college student and what happens when student demand overwhelms resources available.